Krutika-Deshpande/NEU_Spring2017_Course/Midterm/README.md

 Question1:
 Enron Scandal Summary:
+Arnold John has sent the maximum number of mails in the company.
+Hence the analysis is done on the sent emails by Arnold John.

-1. Sentiment Analysis of the content by Arnold John.
+1. Sentiment Analysis of the content.

 2. Maximum mails sent 'from' and 'to' in the Enron Email Dataset.